AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-submit-access-delete.md

 ```

-Notice there are three blocks in the user's section, representing three separate requests, presumably for three separate data subjects.
+Notice there are three blocks in the user's section, representing three separate requests, presumably for three separate Data Subjects.

 * The first request is an access request using a traditional Adobe Analytics cookie ID (AAID).
 * The second request is also an access request but is using an MCID/ECID cookie.